If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 How do I find package origin?

-Use osc origin (zypper in osc-plugin-origin) to check where the package comes from.
+Use osc meta (example below) to check where the package comes from.
 Packages which are subject to this process are those with origin SUSE:SLE*.

 How can I create an SLE Feature Request?